Rita Levi-Montalcini: Career and research

-By transferring pieces of tumours to chick embryos, Montalcini established a mass of cells that was full of nerve fibres.
+By transferring pieces of tumours to chick embryos, Levi-Montalcini established a mass of cells that was full of nerve fibres.
 The discovery of nerves growing everywhere like a halo around the tumour cells was surprising.
-When describing it, Montalcini said it is: "like rivulets of water flowing steadily over a bed of stones."
+When describing it, Levi-Montalcini said it is: "like rivulets of water flowing steadily over a bed of stones."
 The nerve growth produced by the tumour was unlike anything she had seen before – the nerves took over areas that would become other tissues and even entered veins in the embryo.
 But nerves did not grow into the arteries, which would flow from the embryo back to the tumour.
-This suggested to Montalcini that the tumour itself was releasing a substance that was stimulating the growth of nerves.
+This suggested to Levi-Montalcini that the tumour itself was releasing a substance that was stimulating the growth of nerves.
 Her research led to the seminal publication "In vitro experiments on the effects of mouse sarcomas 180 and 37 on the spinal and sympathetic ganglia of the chick embryo" in 1954, which was a foundational work in identifying and understanding nerve growth factor (NGF).
 NGF is a critical protein for the growth and maintenance of neurons in the sympathetic and sensory nervous systems, without which brain cells die.
 This discovery paved the way for future research in neurobiology, demonstrating that the nervous, immune and endocrine systems are linked which had profound implications for understanding neurodegenerative diseases.

 She was made a full professor in 1958.
 In 1962, she established a second laboratory in Rome and divided her time between there and St. Louis.
 In 1963, she became the first woman to receive the Max Weinstein Award (given by the United Cerebral Palsy Association) due to her significant contributions to neurological research.

 From 1961 to 1969, she directed the Research Center of Neurobiology of the National Research Council, and from 1969 to 1978, the Laboratory of Cellular Biology.
 After she retired in 1977, she was appointed as director of the Institute of Cell Biology of the Italian National Council of Research in Rome.
 She later retired from that position in 1979, but continued to be involved as a guest professor.